rucinskimaciej/tapsterbot/clients/android/README.md

 # android

-Here are an Android client to use so as to drive the robot by sending to it HTTP requests.
+Here is an Android client to use so as to drive the robot by sending to it HTTP requests.
 Indeed the Android device and the robot's server should be in the same network: **the server must be reachable by the Android device of course**.

 The app may embed also a [Snips.ai-based assistant](https://snips.ai/ "Snips.ai") so as to drive the robot in a more elegant way.